 This July 14 national holiday celebrates the 1789 storming of Bastille, an important turn in the success of the French Revolution.

-Find a good spot in which to view the Eiffel Tower because there will be a spectacular fireworks show behind it.
+Find a good spot in which to view the Eiffel Tower because the spectacular fireworks show will take place behind it.

 People will gather at the Champ de Mars for music at 21:00 (9 pm), and the fireworks will begin at 23:00 (11 pm).